 The two biggest, historical (and ongoing) problems in machine learning have involved overfitting (in which the model exhibits bias towards the training data and does not generalize to new data, and/or variance i.e. learns random things when trained on new data) and dimensionality (algorithms with more features work in higher/multiple dimensions, making understanding the data more difficult).
 Having access to a large enough data set has in some cases also been a primary problem.

 One of the most common mistakes among machine learning beginners is testing training data successfully and having the illusion of success; Domingo (and others) emphasize the importance of keeping some of the data set separate when testing models, and only using that reserved data to test a chosen model, followed by learning learning on the whole data set.

 When a learning algorithm (i.e. learner) is not working, often the quicker path to success is to feed the machine more data, the availability of which is by now well-known as a primary driver of progress in machine and deep learning algorithms in recent years; however, this can lead to issues with scalability, in which we have more data but time to learn that data remains an issue.

 In terms of purpose, machine learning is not an end or a solution in and of itself.
-Furthermore, attempting to use it as a blanket solution is not a useful exercise; instead, coming to the table with a problem or objective is often best driven by a more specific question that gets at the heart of what you want to know i.e. “how do we improve customer services” versus “why have our customers been spending less physical time in our stores than years past?” is one simple example.
+Furthermore, attempting to use it as a blanket solution i.e. “BLANK” is not a useful exercise; instead, coming to the table with a problem or objective is often best driven by a more specific question – “BLANK”.

 Deep Learning and Modern Developments in Neural Networks